kodonnell/qoi/README.md

 A simple Python wrapper around [qoi](https://github.com/phoboslab/qoi), the "Quite OK Image" image format.
 It's

-- Lossless with comparable compression to PNG.
+- Lossless with comparable compression to PNG, but fast!
-- Fast!
 It encodes 10x faster and decodes around 5x faster than PNG in OpenCV or PIL.
-It's still a whole lot faster than JPEG, even though that's lossy.
+- You can make it lossy with a simple trick, and then you can get similar compression to JPEG but a whole lot faster.
+(These number vary a lot depending on how "lossy" you make JPEG or QOI).
+That's cool.

 ## Install